itskathylam/DataPres/README.md

 Advantages of using free tools:
 - No dependence on expensive licenses, which may be lost after leaving institution
 - No pirating software
-- Sharing knowledge with others
+- Facilitates sharing knowledge with others

 Disadvantages:
 - Free or open-source usually means fewer features and perhaps more bugs and crashes; be patient and save freqeuntly!